ibexa/documentation-developer/docs/extending/extending_multifile_upload.md

 ### Optional properties

-Optionally, the Multi-file upload module can take a following list of properties:
+Optionally, the multi-file upload module can take a following list of properties:

 - **checkCanUpload** _{Function}_ - checks whether am uploaded file can be uploaded.
 The callback takes four params:
     - **file** _{File}_ - file object